 - Exchanges, unlike most bookies, don’t chase arbers

 - Exchanges attract on average more professional players.
 Soft bookies are mostly a playground for the “recreational player” (as they tend to call the losing bettor)

 - Depending on the exchange, larger turnover usually results in reduced commission for the bettor (trader)

 How to approach Sports Trading

-The real beauty of Sports Trading is that here you have the only strategy where you can get your profits at any time, including before a sports event has even started (ok, excluding bookie cash out options, but they are normally offered at a significant disadvantage for the bettor, usually around 10% lower than the current odds).
-In other words, if you can find value in the market, in theory you should be able to collect your profit right at the beginning of the event, not caring at all how it is going to end.
-This is significant advantage to employing a pure Value Betting strategy that typically comes together with large up- and downswings in your bank (and respectively, your mood), as apart from fundamental factors luck is always playing a huge role in every sports event.
+The real beauty of Sports Trading is that here you have the only strategy where you can get your profits at any time – including before a sports event has even started.
+Arbitrage betting being the exception here, but that only works if you hedge in a different book.
+In other words, if you can find value in the market, in theory you should be able to collect your profit right at the beginning of the event.
+So you would not care at all how it is going to end.
+This is significant advantage to employing a pure Value Betting strategy.
+The later typically comes together with large up- and downswings in your bank (and respectively, your mood).
+The reason is that, apart from fundamental factors, luck is always playing a huge role in every sports event.

 So this was the basic introduction to Sports Trading.
-In future articles I will go over how can you learn to be a successful trader, some useful and widely used trading tools and how you can combine this with another strategies to boost your returns.
-Thank you for reading and if you want to share a thought or ask a question, feel free to do so in the comments below.
+Thank you for reading.
+If you want to share a thought or ask a question, feel free to do so in the comments below.